Vrishali34/taskion/README.md

 # Future Improvements

-* Add request validation
+* Add request validation using Joi
-* Implement pagination for tasks
 * Add automated tests using Jest
+* Implement cursor-based pagination for large datasets
 * Containerize the application with Docker
 * Add logging and monitoring
 ---

 # Author